About UW Credit Union » UW Credit Union Governance » UW Credit Union Bylaws

 (a) The rights of members of this Credit Union shall be determined and exercised in accordance with applicable laws, the Articles and Bylaws of the Credit Union and the policies of the Board.
 Only a “member in good standing” as that phrase is defined by policies of the Credit Union, shall be eligible (i.) receive notice of any meeting of members, (ii.) vote, (iii.) serve as a Director of the Credit Union and to (iv.) hold accounts at the Credit Union.

-(b) Any current or former employee, an enrolled or current student or alumnus of the University of Wisconsin System, Madison College or Edgewood College, Madison, Wisconsin; any current or former employee of this Credit Union, of an affiliate of the University of Wisconsin System, or of Covance Clinical Research Units, Inc., (formerly Bessalar or Hazelton Laboratories America, Inc.), Madison, Wisconsin; or of the Wisconsin Interscholastic Athletic Association; persons residing or employed, enrolled in or attending school within a five-mile radius of the headquarter's office or any branch location; a public depositor, any employee of this Credit Union, and any member of the immediate family of any other eligible person may become a member of the Credit Union in the manner provided in these Bylaws.
+(b) Any current or former employee, an enrolled or current student or alumnus of the University of Wisconsin System, Madison College or Edgewood College, Madison, Wisconsin; any Wisconsin resident who is currently enrolled or has attended any accredited institution of higher education; any current or former employee of this Credit Union, of an affiliate of the University of Wisconsin System, or of Covance Clinical Research Units, Inc., (formerly Bessalar or Hazelton Laboratories America, Inc.), Madison, Wisconsin; or of the Wisconsin Interscholastic Athletic Association; persons residing or employed, enrolled in or attending school within a five-mile radius of the headquarter's office or any branch location; a public depositor, any employee of this Credit Union, and any member of the immediate family of any other eligible person may become a member of the Credit Union in the manner provided in these Bylaws.
 Any organization or association may become a member if a majority of the directors, owners or members thereof are eligible for membership.
 In addition, any organization or association that has a business location within the geographic areas, set forth under Article III, Section 1(b), is eligible for membership.
 Furthermore, any trust may become a member if a majority of the persons who are settlor(s), trustee(s) and beneficiary(ies) are eligible for membership.

 Section 2.
 Application for Membership